-Charlie Rose Will Reportedly Host a Show About Men Brought Down By #MeToo
+Charlie Rose Will Reportedly Host a Show About Men Brought Down by #MeToo

 Brown confirmed this to “Page Six” the night of the Time 100 Gala, saying that she turned down the offer, but said she couldn’t remember who was behind the show.
 Various guests at the WNYC Q&A told the publication that it would be a “Netflix show,” but another source denied this.

 In November 2017, eight women accused Rose of misconduct in a report by the Washington Post, which prompted nine additional women to late come forward.
-According to the alleged victims, Rose groped them and walked around naked in front, and in late November 2017, he was fired from CBS.
+According to the alleged victims, Rose groped them and walked around naked in front of them, and in late November 2017, he was fired from CBS.

 Rose has not yet commented on the reported show.